 A number of Latin American countries are preparing for congressional elections in 2014, and gender quotas will play a role in the number of women vying for legislative seats.
 In the region, 16 countries have quota systems for lawmakers, while one in four Latin American legislators are women.
-Globally, the Americas boasts one of the highest proportions of women lawmakers, second only to Europe.
+Globally, the Americas boasts the highest proportion of women lawmakers, just ahead of Europe.*

 AS/COA Online looks at six countries holding legislative elections in 2014 that have mandated minimum thresholds for female congressional candidates.

 Bolivia: An electoral law passed in 2010—which will be implemented during the 2014 elections—stipulates that candidate lists for the upper and lower houses of the Legislative Assembly must include equal numbers of men and women.
 For odd-numbered lists, preference is given to women.
 Currently, women encompass 22 percent of the Chamber of Deputies and 47 percent of the Chamber of Senators.

 Brazil: The country’s 1997 electoral law requires at least 30 percent of Chamber of Deputies candidates to be female.
 A September 2009 amendment to the legislation requires parties to allocate at least 10 percent of advertising and 5 percent of public campaign funding to promote women’s participation in the political sphere.
 However, women currently make up only 9 percent of the Chamber of Deputies and 16 percent of the Senate.